 - Town planning

-- Working drawing and documentation
+- Working on drawing and documentation

-The nature and magnitude of a property development often compels the constant repositioning of one or more aspects of the concept in a developer’s mind and/or renegotiation between the developer and other participants in the process.
+The nature and magnitude of a property development often compel the constant repositioning of one or more aspects of the concept in a developer’s mind and/or renegotiation between the developer and other participants in the process.

 With large sums of money at stake and extensive timeframes over which a development evolves, all aspects need to be managed carefully as the cost of making a mistake can be extraordinarily high.

 It is therefore important to note that a successful developer must be able to handle and thrive under intense pressure and uncertainty.

-As the name suggests, it involves seeking out a block of land or established house site that has sufficient potential to either refurbish the existing property, or obtain development approval to construct multiple dwellings.
+As the name suggests, it involves seeking out a block of land or an established house site that has sufficient potential to either refurbish the existing property or obtain development approval to construct multiple dwellings.

-At this stage it is important to already have your finance in place or at least have an understanding of your borrowing capacity so that you know your limits and what you should be looking out for.
+At this stage, it is important to already have your finance in place or at least have an understanding of your borrowing capacity so that you know your limits and what you should be looking out for.

 After all, there’s no point deciding to demolish an old house and knock up five townhouses in its wake if you could not possibly obtain the necessary funding to do so.

-This should either be a development manager who can coordinate the entire process and team of industry professionals or individually; a solicitor, architect, surveyor, town planner and estate agent to give their honest assessment of end values and marketability of the completed product.
+This should either be a development manager who can coordinate the entire process and a team of industry professionals or individually; a solicitor, architect, surveyor, town planner and estate agent to give their honest assessment of end values and marketability of the completed product.

-Upon finding a potential site, the next logical step is to come up with a concept.
+Once you've found a potential site, the next logical step is to come up with a concept.

-Often these documents are freely accessible by logging onto the local council's web site, or alternatively you can visit their offices and ask to see a hard copy at reception.
+Often these documents are freely accessible by logging onto the local council's website, or alternatively, you can visit their offices and ask to see a hard copy.

-At this time you should carefully gauge the market demand in your chosen area; in other words, what type of dwelling would sell or lease well because, let’s face it, you want to design and build a project that has optimal marketability.
+At this time you should carefully gauge the market demand in your chosen area; in other words, what type of dwelling would sell or lease well because let’s face it, you want to design and build a project that has optimal marketability.

-You must also undertake a detailed analysis of the neighbourhood character, as maintaining the traditional nature of an area is an important consideration for local council and their town planning requirements and regulations.
+You must also undertake a detailed analysis of the neighbourhood character, as maintaining the traditional nature of an area is an important consideration for the local council and their town planning requirements and regulations.